hexdump0815/coreboot-cb-rw-uefi-payload/readme.txt

 #reboot with an uefi linux image on usb or sd card

-this is the procedure if altfw is supported (still untested) - example: hp chromebook 14a (blooglet)
+this is the procedure if altfw is supported - example: hp chromebook 14a (blooglet)

 - first find the codename of your chromebook and check if there is a uefi firmware for it at https://mrchromebox.tech/#devices
 - next find the name of the firmware file at https://github.com/MrChromebox/scripts/blob/master/sources.sh